Supermax prison: United States

 Allan B. Polunsky Unit houses State of Texas supermax units.

 Mississippi State Penitentiary houses State of Mississippi supermax units.

 Most of these facilities only contain maximum or high security wings or sections, with other parts of the facility under lesser security measures.
-Officially, there is only one federal supermax facility in the US, others are high or maximum security.
+Officially, there is only one federal supermax facility in the US (ADX Florence), others are high or maximum security.